intel/nauta/docs/installation-and-configuration/Configuration_Tasks_Variables/CTV.md

 ## Docker Log Driver Settings

 This is the Docker log driver settings for controlling rotation of a containers' logs on _bare metal environments_.
-In case of cloud deployments, such as Google Cloud Platform*, instead of changing this parameter, refer to your cloud provider instructions for log rotation configuration.
+In case of cloud deployments, such as Google Cloud Platform, instead of changing this parameter, refer to your cloud provider instructions for log rotation configuration.

 - Refer to [Docker Log Driver Settings](https://docs.docker.com/config/containers/logging/json-file) for more information.